 - The profit margin is reduced unnecessarily due to the cash discount given by the seller.
 In case of the business unit where there are satisfactory cash reserves, it only leads to fewer profits because the earlier recovery of cash is of no use and will not give any benefit to the seller but if the cash discount is not given then obviously the earnings of the business can be increased.

-- The policy of cash discounts will lead to time-consuming bookkeeping of accounts as the organizations as they are required create cash discount allowances for which well-skilled staff is required to be employed and it requires a lot of time and estimations.
+- The policy of cash discounts will lead to time-consuming bookkeeping basics of accounts for the organizations as they are required to create cash discount allowances for which well-skilled staff is needed to be employed, and it involves a lot of time and estimations.

 - Sometimes the cash discount policy may lead to the loss of customers as many people can think that a small delay in discharging dues may result in the loss of discount to them.
-Now there is a possibility that they may get opposed that they are not given a discount and they may prefer to walk out without doing any purchase.
+Now there is a possibility that they may get opposed that they are not given a discount, and they may prefer to walk out without making any purchase.

 This has been a guide to what is cash discount and its meaning.
 Here we discuss the practical example of a cash discount with advantages and disadvantages.
 You can learn more from the following articles –